Rainmaker Mountain

 Rainmaker Mountain, famous in Samoan legend and lore, is also geologically important as an example of a volcanic plug (quartz trachyte).
 The upper slopes are montane rainforest and the crest is montane scrub.

-The mountain is a volcanic feature known as a trachyte plug, a volcanic intrusion made of extrusive igneous rocks having alkali feldspar and minor mafic minerals as the main components and a fine-grained, generally porphyritic texture.
+It is a volcanic feature known as a trachyte plug, a volcanic intrusion made of extrusive igneous rocks having alkali feldspar and minor mafic minerals as the main components and a fine-grained, generally porphyritic texture.

 A closeup of the mountain is visible up Rainmaker Pass.
+It is located behind the village of Lauli’i on the east side of Pago Pago Bay.

 Rainmaker Hotel was a hotel at the port entrance under the mountain.